F00LIAN/regionintelligence/map/README.md

 Fullerton data was also very complete.
 They have a list of projects that are currently in progress.
 The data is very detailed.
 Enough to draw insights from.
 Project Images may have to be scraped.

+- **City 8**: Costa Mesa, Ca

+The city website does not have any information to draw insights from.
+We may have to circle back on this in the future.

 ## Contact